KBHL

-KBHL (103.9 FM, "PraiseLive") is a Contemporary Christian Music radio station in Osakis, Minnesota, United States, owned by Christian Heritage Broadcasting.
+KBHL (103.9 FM, "praisefm") is a Contemporary Christian Music radio station in Osakis, Minnesota, United States, owned by Christian Heritage Broadcasting.

 Satellite and translator stations

-PraiseLive is rebroadcast on the following stations:
+Praisefm is rebroadcast on the following stations:

-PraiseLive is also heard on these translators:
+Praisefm is also heard on these translators:

 Africa

-PraiseLive is partnered with Spirit FM, a network of five stations in Africa: three in Ghana, and two in Uganda.
+praisefm is partnered with Spirit FM, a network of five stations in Africa: three in Ghana, and two in Uganda.
 The Uganda stations also reach into the war-torn nation of Sudan to the north.
-There is another station in the process of being built in Sudan.
-PraiseLive contributes programming specially produced for broadcast on Spirit FM.
+There is another station in the process of being built in Sudan. praisefm contributes programming specially produced for broadcast on Spirit FM.